aspose-cells/Aspose.Cells-API-References/english/go-cpp/DynamicFilter/GetDynamicFilterType/_index.md

 ## GetDynamicFilterType function

-Gets and sets the dynamic filter type.
+Gets and sets the type of this dynamic filter.

 ```go